 Admittedly, there had been some decay even before then.
 Personal savings had fallen from roughly 10% in 1980 and averaged 8% through 1994, then plummeted to a 1% level from mid-2000 to mid-2007.
 And even that figure is flattering.
 In 2001, the Bureau of Economic Advisers changed its method for accounting for personal savings.
 Under the old method, the results for that period would have been -0.6%.
-47 By contrast, savings rates in the rest of the world from 1980 to 2001 were higher, with no sharp mid-1990s decay, save in Canada, which is closely integrated with the United States.
+By contrast, savings rates in the rest of the world from 1980 to 2001 were higher, with no sharp mid-1990s decay, save in Canada, which is closely integrated with the United States.
 For instance: France averaged 15%; Germany, 12%; Japan, 13%.

 The rationalizations were impressive.
 First was the "wealth effect," that people were saving less because their appreciating stock portfolios and houses were doing the work for them.
-48 While a logical culprit, it ignored the fact that equities were often held in retirement accounts, and thus for many people, equities were a substitute for corporate pensions, which historically had not shown up on household balance sheets.
+While a logical culprit, it ignored the fact that equities were often held in retirement accounts, and thus for many people, equities were a substitute for corporate pensions, which historically had not shown up on household balance sheets.
 And these holdings could not be liquidated prior without paying taxes and sometimes penalties.
 Put another way, the distinction between "investment," which are funds deployed with the hope of multiplying, and reserves, which are for times of adversity, was confounded.
 If consumers invest all of their savings in risky or illiquid assets, they may take losses if they need to access them on short notice.

 Further inspection reveals more holes.
 If the increase in consumption was indeed due to a rise in asset values, then the increase in consumption and fall in savings should have been concentrated in the most affluent households.
 In fact, the shift was similar across wealth levels and age groups.
-49 they gained experience, and could whittle down their debt, for much of the rest of the population, that idea was quite a stretch.